jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our addicting toys are also levers of power.
 They're so powerful, we can use these proverbial lightsabers to earn a happier life without revolutions.
 We will, once we forget about Left/Right phantoms, and use Techvolution to defeat Darth Blockbuster, his Death Star, and upgrade to the Internet Age.

 https://www.youtube.com/watch?v=J2Pjudf0810
-_Here's a sample of Left/Right leaders singing to the choirs.
-Since ideologues can't make Floatplane, or repair your broken laptop, or make any product you might need, they distract with bickering instead.
+_Here's a sample of Left/Right commentators singing to their choirs.
+Since ideologues can't make Khan Academy, or repair your broken laptop, or make any product you might need, they distract with bickering instead.
 This bullshit only works as long as you listen._

 ## Once We Believe in a New philosophy, We'll Reach for the Stars